QuantEcon/lecture-source-py/source/rst/numpy.rst

             return self.Q.searchsorted(uniform(0, 1, size=k))

-The logic is not obvious, but if you take your time and read it slowly, you will understand
+The logic is not obvious, but if you take your time and read it slowly, you will understand.

-There is a problem here, however
+There is a problem here, however.

 Suppose that ``q`` is altered after an instance of ``discreteRV`` is created, for example by